xvyashar/iostress/README.md

 > Press `t` during execution to gracefully terminate a phase and generate the report.
 Use `Ctrl+C` to terminate forcefully.

 ---

+## ✅ TypeScript Support
+You can write your scenario files in TypeScript (.ts) — no manual setup required.

+- iostress automatically compiles .ts scenario files behind the scenes.

+- If your project has a tsconfig.json, its settings will be automatically applied.

+- If no tsconfig.json is found, a sensible default configuration will be used.

+- Declaration files are not emitted, and output is cleaned up after execution.

+ℹ️ Just point scenarioPath to your .ts file and you’re good to go!

 ## 📊 Report